ddmitov/perl-executing-browser/doc/PACKAGING.md

   ./appimage-maker.sh --include-resources
   ```

-  In this case the [PEB AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) invokes the [Perl Distribution Compactor](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/compactor.pl), which finds all dependencies of all Perl scripts in the ``{PEB_executable_directory}/resources/app`` directory and copies only the necessary Perl modules.
+  In this case the PEB AppImage invokes the [Perl Distribution Compactor](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/compactor.pl), which finds all dependencies of all Perl scripts in the ``{PEB_executable_directory}/resources/app`` directory and copies only the necessary Perl modules.

 * packing only a PEB executable with its Qt libraries: